Open Studio Schedule

 Each quarter, we will remove old bisqueware from the carts according to the following procedure, using chalk to date and track the pieces.
 The chalk can be washed off for glazing.
 Please glaze your bisqueware by the dates listed below, or keep it in your tool/work storage area.

-- July 31: All work on the bisque carts will be marked with pink chalk on the bottom.
+- May 7: All work on the bisque carts will be marked with pink chalk on the bottom

-- August 14: All “pink chalked” work will be thrown away.
+- May 21: All “pink chalked” work will be thrown away

 The tuition for regular adult classes includes access to open studio time.
 On average, at least one classroom with potter’s wheels and a handbuilding table is available between 9 am and 9 pm Tuesday through Sunday, and from 9 pm to midnight on Thursday evenings.
 NCC reserves the right to close open studio for special classes or workshops.
 The Center has three large studios (two wheel-throwing and one handbuilding), as well as Studio D, a smaller classroom, used for special workshops, family classes, visiting artists, and occasional open studio time.